tracielin/PICU_Resources/index.md

 ## Articles/Resources Relevant to the Practice of Pediatric Critical Care Medicine
+Topic headers are to the left.
+Some articles may appear in more than one category.

 You can use the [editor on GitHub](https://github.com/tracielin/PICUResources/edit/master/index.md) to maintain and preview the content for your website in Markdown files.